 In accordance with the audit committee's charter, the audit committee is responsible for the appointment, compensation, retention, and oversight of the work of the independent registered public accounting firm engaged by the company.
-The audit committee has sole authority to approve the independent auditors' engagement plan, including the audit plan, scope, and procedures and the engagement fees and terms.
+The audit committee reviews the independent auditors' engagement plan, including the audit plan, scope, and procedures.
 We and our audit committee are committed to ensuring the independence of the independent registered public accounting firm, both in fact and in appearance.
-In this regard, the audit committee has established a preapproval standard for both audit and non-audit services.
+In this regard, the audit committee has established a pre-approval standard for both audit and non-audit services.